bsao17/blog_Forteroch/README.md

 this profession is really facinating and more i learn, more i like it, and it's just the begin ...

-Here are some photos of the admin part otherwise the site is accessible at this address : jeanforteroche.devwebdino.com/?action=accueil
+Here are some photos of the admin part otherwise the site is accessible at this address : [Blog Jean Forteroche](http://jeanforteroche.devwebdino.com/?action=accueil)

 Please note: the site is in French !